Operational Stewardship & Data Governance

 Even with minimal enforcement, FERPA, IDEA, and CIPA provide something valuable: a framework for what good practice looks like.
 The specific print-environment obligations they describe are worth understanding — not because an auditor is coming, but because they're a reasonable map of where institutional exposure actually lives.

-The output tray is a real exposure point.
 A printed student record sitting in a shared copier output tray is accessible to anyone who walks past.
 This is the most common print-related privacy incident in schools, and it is almost entirely preventable with Zero Trust authentication configured and enforced.
-The risk isn't federal enforcement – it's a parent who picks up someone else's child's disciplinary record, photographs it, and posts it publicly.
+The risk isn't federal enforcement — it's a parent who picks up someone else's child's disciplinary record, photographs it, and posts it publicly.

-Scan-to-email is an unreviewed gap in most schools.
-MFPs that support scan-to-email – nearly all current devices – allow scanned documents to be sent to any email address from the device interface.
+MFPs that support scan-to-email — nearly all current devices — allow scanned documents to be sent to any email address from the device interface.
 Without workflow software policy controls, there is no restriction on what gets scanned or where it goes.
 In a building with shared devices and dozens of users, this is a practical exposure regardless of what any regulator does about it.

 Device security handles the hardware.
 Workflow software handles behavior — who can print what, from where, with what authentication, and with what audit record.
 In any environment with real privacy obligations, the workflow layer is where governance either happens or doesn't.